oczki/Pogoda/README.md

 1. Get [Airly API key](https://developer.airly.eu/api).
 Also put it in `data/cron/callApis.py`.
 1. Get [Skycons](https://github.com/darkskyapp/skycons) and put `skycons.js` in `js/`.
 1. Set up your cron to call `data/cron/callApis.sh` once per 15 minutes or so.
+1. Optionally, set up `.htaccess` (or its equivalent) to accept gzip compression.

 You're done.
 Just don't call these APIs more than 1000 times a day, or you'll exceed their free daily quota.
+Enabling compression will save you ~90% of bandwidth.